 - Interest Expense

-- Rent expense if real estate is included in the deal, rent adjustment if projected rent is more or less than historic levels as evidenced by lease of other agreement.
+- Rent expense if real estate is included in the deal, rent adjustment if projected rent is more or less than historic levels, as evidenced by the lease of other agreement

 - Charge for buyer’s salary to cover living expenses